kporras07/solr8-sandbox/modules/search_api_pantheon/README.md

       version: 10.4
     drush_version: 10
     search:
-      type: solr
       version: 8
     ```

-    As you promote the code, the Pantheon.yml file will follow the code through environments
+    As you promote the code, the `pantheon.yml` file will follow the code through environments
-    enabling the solr server, However you will need to create an index for each environment
+    enabling the Solr server.
+However you will need to create an index for each environment
     and ensure the content is indexed after creation.
 Indices are specific to the Solr core
     with/for which they were created.
 Indices cannot be exported or moved once created.